Playgirlkaybrazyworld/HD/README.md

 ## Known bugs / missing features

-- No sound for videos.
-- No transport controls for videos.
+- No seeking controls for videos.
 - No posting.
 - No hiding of already seen threads.
 - 4chan data is not cached.